The PNC Financial Services Group, Inc. (NYSE:PNC) Stake Increased by Motco

-Motco increased its stake in The PNC Financial Services Group, Inc. (NYSE:PNC – Free Report) by 5.6% in the third quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The fund owned 37,744 shares of the financial services provider’s stock after buying an additional 2,008 shares during the period.
-Motco’s holdings in The PNC Financial Services Group were worth $4,634,000 at the end of the most recent reporting period.
+Motco raised its holdings in shares of The PNC Financial Services Group, Inc. (NYSE:PNC – Free Report) by 5.6% in the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund owned 37,744 shares of the financial services provider’s stock after purchasing an additional 2,008 shares during the period.
+Motco’s holdings in The PNC Financial Services Group were worth $4,634,000 as of its most recent SEC filing.

-A number of other hedge funds and other institutional investors have also made changes to their positions in PNC.
-MUFG Securities EMEA plc bought a new stake in The PNC Financial Services Group during the second quarter valued at $25,000.
-OFI Invest Asset Management bought a new stake in The PNC Financial Services Group during the third quarter valued at $25,000.
-DHJJ Financial Advisors Ltd. bought a new stake in The PNC Financial Services Group during the third quarter valued at $29,000.
-Tyler Stone Wealth Management bought a new stake in The PNC Financial Services Group during the second quarter valued at $29,000.
-Finally, Roffman Miller Associates Inc. PA bought a new stake in The PNC Financial Services Group during the second quarter valued at $30,000.
+Several other institutional investors have also recently added to or reduced their stakes in the business.
+MUFG Securities EMEA plc bought a new position in shares of The PNC Financial Services Group during the second quarter worth about $25,000.
+OFI Invest Asset Management acquired a new stake in The PNC Financial Services Group in the 3rd quarter valued at about $25,000.
+DHJJ Financial Advisors Ltd. purchased a new stake in The PNC Financial Services Group during the third quarter valued at about $29,000.
+Tyler Stone Wealth Management purchased a new stake in The PNC Financial Services Group during the second quarter valued at about $29,000.
+Finally, Roffman Miller Associates Inc. PA acquired a new position in shares of The PNC Financial Services Group in the 2nd quarter valued at about $30,000.
 Institutional investors own 80.14% of the company’s stock.

+In related news, EVP Guild Deborah sold 1,533 shares of the business’s stock in a transaction that occurred on Thursday, November 30th.
+The shares were sold at an average price of $132.51, for a total transaction of $203,137.83.
+Following the completion of the sale, the executive vice president now directly owns 17,092 shares of the company’s stock, valued at $2,264,860.92.
+The transaction was disclosed in a legal filing with the SEC, which is available at this link.
+Insiders own 0.39% of the company’s stock.

 The PNC Financial Services Group Dividend Announcement

 The business also recently announced a quarterly dividend, which will be paid on Monday, February 5th.
-Shareholders of record on Tuesday, January 16th will be given a dividend of $1.55 per share.
+Shareholders of record on Tuesday, January 16th will be paid a $1.55 dividend.
+This represents a $6.20 dividend on an annualized basis and a dividend yield of 4.04%.
 The ex-dividend date is Friday, January 12th.
-This represents a $6.20 dividend on an annualized basis and a yield of 4.04%.
-The PNC Financial Services Group’s payout ratio is currently 48.48%.
+The PNC Financial Services Group’s dividend payout ratio is presently 48.48%.

 The PNC Financial Services Group, Inc operates as a diversified financial services company in the United States.
 It operates through three segments: Retail Banking, Corporate & Institutional Banking, and Asset Management Group segments.
 The company's Retail Banking segment offers checking, savings, and money market accounts, as well as certificates of deposit; residential mortgages, home equity loans and lines of credit, auto loans, credit cards, education loans, and personal and small business loans and lines of credit; and brokerage, insurance, and investment and cash management services.